alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 creation services like Google App Engine or AWS Elastic Beanstalk.
 App services will give you less flexibility, will require writing code to fit their API, and are more expensive.
-However, they'll handle more things for you, like autoscaling.
+However, they'll handle more things for you, like autoscaling your site when you get more users.

 Puzzles are Magic was hosted from a raw machine we purchased through Google Compute Engine.
-We did this because it required the fewest changes from the Puzzlehunt CMU code we started from.
-Most cloud services offer free cloud credit to new accounts.
+We did this because it required the fewest changes from the Puzzlehunt CMU code we started from, and we had some GCE free trial credit to play with.
 Unfortunately, our free trial expired about 6 weeks before the hunt started.
-We ended up spending about $120 in total.
-Of that total, $80 was spent in the month of hunt, and $0 was spent in the remaining time.
+We spent about $120 in total.
+Of that total, $80 was spent in the 4 weeks around hunt, and $40 was spent in the remaining time.
 We're currently spending about $16/month to run the hunt in maintenance mode.

-Website load will start slow, and will rapidly increase in the days before hunt.
-Most teams won't sign up until a few days before your hunt starts, so keep this in mind when load testing.
-Below is a chart for number of active users each day for Puzzles are Magic.
+Here's a chart for number of users per day, with annotations for key dates.

 ![User chart](/public/puzzlehunt-tech/annotated_view_chart.png)
 {: .centered }

+User counts started increasingly rapidly the week before hunt, peaked the first weekend, then decayed over time.
+Make sure you get a large enough machine a few weeks *before* your hunt starts.

 We load tested our website using [Locust](https://locust.io/).
-Our target was supporting 750 active users at once.
-We picked that number based on registration counts and the desired margin of error.
-Early on, we had trouble getting more than 250 active users to work, but we eventually debugged it to testing from a slow Internet connection that had trouble pretending to be 250 users at once, so make sure you test from a fast connection, or you split your load test across a few networks.
+Our target was supporting 750 active users using the site at the same time.
+We picked that number based on registration counts leading up to hunt.

+Make sure you test from a fast Internet connection, or split your load test across a few networks!
+We had trouble getting more than 250 active users to work, and eventually debugged it to load testing from a slow connection that had trouble *pretending* to be 250 users.
+The site was fine the entire time.

-If your server is too busy to respond to solvers, it's also going to be too busy to respond to your remote login attempts to fix it, so you want to err on the side of too large.
+If your server is too busy to respond to solvers, it's also going to be too busy to respond to your remote login attempts to fix it.
+Err on the side of too large.
+The money is worth your mental health.

 More Exact Hardware Details